-The department also provides the administrative home for the Program of Arabic Language and Culture.
+The department also provides the administrative home for the Program in Arabic and Middle Eastern Studies.

 MAJORS IN CLASSICS

 Classics majors encounter at their sources the perennial cultures of Greece and Rome, cultures that continue to exercise a profound influence on Euro-American civilization.
 Classical training imparts enhanced skills in close reading and analysis of literary and rhetorical forms, as well as repeated experience of the integration of literature, history and ancillary studies.
 Thus, a major in Classics provides the archetypal humanistic education and an ideal preparation for entry into any of the professions that require mastery of language, close analysis of documents and integration of multiple details.